Geetha63/MS-Teams-Scripts/CreateTeamsalongwithAPPs/README.md

 # Output

-Script will execute and Create the Teams using provided Group Name, OwnerPrincipalName and APPName
+Script will execute and create the Teams using provided Group Name, OwnerPrincipalName and APPName

 App has been added to team